-Mexico’s Yucatan Peninsula is a vast coastal region brimming with tropical beaches, spectacular wildlife, ancient Mayan ruins, small colonial towns, and plenty of outdoor adventures.
+Mexico’s Yucatan Peninsula is a vast coastal region brimming with tropical beaches, spectacular wildlife, ancient Mayan ruins, small villages, and adventure activities.

-It’s a place of lush green forests dotted with Mayan ruins, cool shades of colonial-era architecture, and sea-life ablaze with color – all under Caribbean blue skies.
+You’ll also find lush green forests dotted with Mayan ruins, colonial-era architecture, and sea life ablaze with color – all under Caribbean blue skies.

 The peninsula separates the Caribbean Sea from the Gulf of Mexico, and everything tropical you associate with the word “Caribbean” is on full display along its shorelines.
 It’s one of my favorite parts of Mexico!

 But there is sooooo much more to the Yucatan Peninsula than Cancun!